BLM OKs new trail systems

 The decision on the Grand Hogback Trails environmental assessment authorizes the construction of 18 miles of new mountain bike trails and a new parking area, reroutes the Rifle Arch hiking trail, and designates all hiking trails open to Class 1 e-bikes, except for Rifle Arch.

 Trail construction might be delayed until fall depending on any appeals and weather.
 Lindquist said that the end of June through early July is the hottest portion of the summer, and the contractor is booked part of the summer.
-Lindquist said there could be an appeal from some of the groups in the area because of the e-bike issue, and because it is a motor in what is a nonmotorized area.

 Alison Birkenfeld, vice president of RAMBO, said the Grand Hogback Trails are their main project currently, and they are focused on keeping it progressing.